 Download the app to keep up-to-date on how long the queues are, the food choices and more.

 Since the story of the comics is based in France, Parc Asterix is a more authentically local theme park.
-As soon as you arrive, traditional music from Breton greets you as you enter.
+As soon as you arrive, traditional Celtic and Breton music greets you as you enter.

-There is no Mickey or Minnie dressed up (or heaven forbid the princesses), but there is a booth in the Gaulois village where you can take pictures with Asterix, Obelix, or whoever else is manning the booth that hour.
+Compared to Disneyland Paris, there is no Mickey or Minnie dressed up (or heaven forbid the princesses), but there is a booth in the Gaulois village where you can take pictures with Asterix, Obelix, or whoever else is manning the booth that hour.
 The characters are a lot more accessible, rather than the “Hollywood star Mickey”.
-(I love Mickey, I’m just saying you can never get a picture alone with him, unless you are prepared to queue for an hour and/or elbow some small child out of the way!)
+(I love Mickey, I’m just saying you can never get a picture alone with him unless you are prepared to queue for an hour and/or elbow some small child out of the way!)

 - Cost: Asterix is probably a bit cheaper in terms of prices of food and tickets.